A Lower Bound on the Essential Interactive Capacity of Binary Memoryless Symmetric Channels: Problem Formulation

 where $\sigma_\tind$ is the identity of the speaker at time $\tind$, which is given by:

 In the \textit{interactive simulation problem} Alice and Bob would like to \textit{simulate} the transcript $\bs{\protTrans}$, by communicating back and forth over a noisy memoryless channel $P_{Y|X}$.
 Specifically, we restrict our discussion to channels with a bi\textit{}nary input alphabet $\mathcal{X} = \{0,1\}$, and a general (possibly continuous) output alphabet $\mathcal{Y}$.
-Note that while the order of speakers in the interactive protocol itself might be determined on the fly (by the sequence of functions $\bs{\psi}$), we restrict the simulating protocol to use a predetermined order of speakers, due to the fact that our physical channel model does not allow simultaneous transmissions.
+Note that while the order of speakers in the input protocol itself might be determined on the fly (by the sequence of functions $\bs{\psi}$), we restrict the simulating protocol to use a predetermined order of speakers, due to the fact that our physical channel model does not allow simultaneous transmissions (this point is elaborated in Section~\ref{section:previous}).